ibm-cloud-docs/Cloudant/offerings/audit.md

 ## How to access Audit Logs for your account

 To request access to the audit logs for your account, contact
 {{site.data.keyword.cloudant_short_notm}} support.
-Support will provide access to the audit logs of interest.
+Support provides a copy of the audit logs that are of interest to you.

 When contacting support, be sure to include: